 Well, Cambridge English made calculating your CAE exam score very confusing, thanks Cambridge English!
 But, don’t worry, I’ve spent a long time working it all out and making it easy for you.
 If you read the information below in full (not skipping parts) you’ll really understand it and that will help us a lot when it comes to step 3 (fast tracking our way to exam success).

-- First, we need to understand what is the Cambridge English scale?
+- The first thing we need to do is understand the Cambridge English scale.

 Because this is how examiners decide whether you pass or fail the exam, so...